benbalter/problem_child/README.md

 <script src="/vender/jquery/dist/jquery.min.js"></script>
 ```

-However, if you would like to add more files to your form app (e.g., favicon, custom CSS & JS files, etc.), you can redefine where the public directiry points:
+However, if you would like to add more files to your form app (e.g., favicon, custom CSS & JS files, etc.), you can redefine where the public directory points:

 ```ruby
 require "problem_child"